IT Leadership Program

 Develop your leadership capabilities to drive your organization forward in the use of IT

-Most organizations today are fundamentally dependent on their IT systems.
+Most organizations today are fundamentally de pendent on their IT systems.
 Few could survive for very long without them.
-It is worrying, then, that many leadership teams are also dissatisfied with the value and contribution that they perceive IT is making to their business.
+It is ironic, then, that most companies are also dissatisfied with the value and contribution that IT is making to their businesses.
 Blame is usually laid at the door of the company’s IT leader.
-ESMT research reveals that many are struggling with the kind of leadership necessary to drive their organizations forward in the use of digital technologies.
+ESMT research reveals that many are struggling to develop the kind of leadership necessary to drive their organizations forward in the use of IT.

 To increase the number of female executives in IT, ESMT awards 1 partial scholarship and one ESMT/30% Club partial scholarship (value €4,450) for women in IT leadership positions.
 Exceptionally qualified and talented candidates might be eligible for the scholarships.
-Please get in contact with the ITL Program Director Prof. Joe Peppard.
+Please get in contact with Verena Ackels.

 - Executives with responsibility for IT